 We welcome a wide variety of perspectives on all aspects of software development - new ideas, old ideas rediscovered, creativity, the unexpected, reflection and fun.
 In the past we’ve had sessions on programming languages, tools, techniques, design, architecture, testing, coaching, team dynamics, pairing and organising a team’s work.

 We’ve also had some great sessions on topics you might not expect at a software conference, like sketching, speed reading, and education.
 We really like sessions like this too - they give us more opportunities to think about and try out a wide range of things.

 At SPA Software in Practice you can experiment and try something new, or bring a session you’ve perfected elsewhere - we value both.
 All submissions get feedback to help them improve, and accepted sessions will be assigned a shepherd to help with preparation so we’ll support you along the way.

-But don't be constrained by any of these ideas; maybe you've got something totally new to bring.
-We'd like to hear it.
+But don’t be constrained by any of these ideas; maybe you’ve got something totally new to share.
+We’d like to hear it.

 Who do we want to hear from?